survivejs/webpack-book/manuscript/styling/01_loading.md

 ## Understanding CSS Scoping and CSS Modules

 Perhaps the biggest challenge of CSS is that all rules exist within **global scope**.
 Due to this reason, specific conventions that work around this feature have been developed.
 The [CSS Modules](https://github.com/css-modules/css-modules) specification solves the problem by introducing **local scope** per `import`.
-As it happens, this makes CSS more bearable to use as you don’t have to worry about namespace collisions anymore.
+As it happens, this makes CSS more bearable to use as you don't have to worry about namespace collisions anymore.

-Webpack’s *css-loader* supports CSS Modules.
+Webpack's *css-loader* supports CSS Modules.
 You can enable it through a loader definition like this:

 ```javascript
 {